How did I become a Lifecoach?

 It was in the late 90's I felt frustrated over my work situation in the advertising industry and wanted to change career.
 I wished that I would have someone to talk to about it, a professional guidance counselor of some sort but not just someone who would tell me to do this or that or just point to different educational directions.
 I already knew how to do that.
 But how do you know which way to choose or how to make a good decision?

-Soon I learned that there is a couple of issues that are more important than others, defining the use of the profession:
+Soon I learned that there is a couple of issues that are more important than others, defining the use of the profession in how to:

 * Live our passion